dweth/atriumdb/sdk/docs/source/iterator_tutorial.rst

 Creating a Dataset Definition
 -----------------------------

-The `DatasetDefinition` object specifies the measures, patients, or devices and the time intervals we are interested in querying.
+The `DatasetDefinition <contents.html#atriumdb.DatasetDefinition>`_ object specifies the measures, patients, or devices and the time intervals we are interested in querying.
 This definition can be provided in two different ways: by reading from a YAML file or by creating the object in your Python script.

 **Option 1: Using a YAML file**

-Suppose you have the following in your `definition.yaml` file:
+Suppose you have the following in your `definition.yaml  <dataset.html#definition-file-format>`_ file:

 .. code-block:: yaml